Contents

 How RRSP Matching Works

 An RRSP, also known as a Registered Retirement Savings Plan, is a way to save money for retirement or additional income for retirement, while deferring the taxes on that portion of your income.
 An RRSP matching program is when the company will match your contributions into an RRSP.
 This is similar to a pension plan.
 However, you have more control over an RRSP than your company pension plan.
+Having the option of a group RRSP encourages employees to save their money for the future at a fixed dollar amount with lower fees.

 When you opt into an RRSP matching program, you’re then putting money into a group RRSP, not a personal RRSP.
 You’ll fill out the paperwork with the Human Resources department (HR department) and decide how much you’re going to contribute.
 While what your employee will match will be capped, most of the time, you can choose to put as much in the account as you like.

 Just because you have a group RRSP doesn’t mean you can’t have a personal RRSP, either.
-However, you need to consider the fact that your contributions to both RRSPs will affect your contribution limit, also known as contribution room.
-That also means that all contributions will be tax deductible at tax time as long as you claim your RRSP contribution receipts for your RRSP accounts.
+However, you need to consider the fact that your contributions to both RRSPs will affect your contribution limit, also known as your contribution room.
+That also means that all contributions will be tax-deductible at tax time as long as you claim your RRSP contribution receipts for your RRSP accounts.
 However, there are tax implications for overcontributing,

 Employer Contributions of RRSP Matching